evan-l-munson/saotd/README.md

 1.3.D If your analytic implements known statistical methods, specified them.

-*Distributions, bi-modal distributions*
+*Distributions, bi-modal distributions, Latent Dirichlet Allocation (LDA)*

 1.3.E If your analytic builds on existing statistical methods or R packages, specify them

-*Tidyverse, LDATuning, Topicmodel*
+*Tidyverse, LDATuning, Topicmodel, Tidyverse*

 1.4 How will end-users access your analytic data product?